Motor Voter FAQs

 Don't I have to sign my voter registration application?

-When you agree to the NYS Department of Motor Vehicles Attestation in the voter registration application, you authorize DMV to send the Board of Elections your digital signature we have on file from when DMV issued you your Driver License, Non Driver ID Card or Learner's Permit.
+When you agree to the New York State Department of Motor Vehicles Attestation in the voter registration application, you authorize DMV to send the Board of Elections your digital signature we have on file from when DMV issued you your Driver License, Non Driver ID Card or Learner's Permit.
 Agreeing to the attestation is the legal equivalent of a handwritten signature.

 What happens to my voter registration application?

-The electronic voter registration application is transferred from DMV to your County Board of Elections for review.
+The electronic voter registration application is transferred from DMV to your County or City Board of Elections for review.
 Once processed, your County will notify you either that you are registered to vote or additional information is needed to complete your application.
 (Please allow up to six weeks to hear from the Board of Elections in your County.
-If after six weeks you have not heard from them, contact them at the phone number or address provided here.)
+If after six weeks you have not heard from them, contact them at the phone number or address provided on the New York State Board of Elections website.)

 The DMV does not approve or deny voter registration applications.
-We only send the application to the County Board of Elections for their review.
+We only send the application to the County or City Board of Elections for their review.